Scarborough (Qld)

 Scarborough has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch identified 11 projects likely impacting the area.
-Notable projects include Stockland Newport Master Planned Community, Stockland Newport Retirement Living - Expansion (Pier North), Scarborough Boat Harbour Redevelopment, and Marin Scarborough.
-The following list details those most relevant.
+AreaSearch has identified 11 projects likely to impact the area.
+Key projects include Stockland Newport Master Planned Community, Stockland Newport Retirement Living - Expansion (Pier North), Scarborough State Boat Harbour Master Plan, and Scarborough Boat Harbour Redevelopment.
+The following list details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.